 Daemen's Chosen Name Policy

-misrepresentation, the College acknowledges that, where possible and practical, a chosen name can be used in the course of College business and education.
-The College reserves the right to remove a chosen name if deemed inappropriate.
+misrepresentation, the University acknowledges that, where possible and practical, a chosen name can be used in the course of University business and education.
+The University reserves the right to remove a chosen name if deemed inappropriate.

 - Only the first and/or middle name may be changed to a chosen name;

-- Last/family name must remain the same as the full legal last name in the College records system;
+- Last/family name must remain the same as the full legal last name in the University records system;

 - Chosen names are limited to alphabetical characters (a-z).